 This easy homemade Pork Lo Mein recipe is healthier than the takeout version, and uses pork tenderloin.
 You can always swap out the pork for thinly sliced chicken breast too, if you prefer.

-In a game of poker, if the chicken enchiladas were a full house, this pork lo mein was a royal flush!
-It was probably the best lo mein I’ve ever had!
+This was probably the best pork lo mein I've ever had!
 It was so full of flavor, with incredibly tender slices of pork tenderloin.
 And, unlike the local take-out, I actually knew everything that went into making it!
 No mystery ingredients here.

 Pork Lo Mein

 - 1 ½ tablespoons toasted sesame oil

 - 1 (1 ½-pound) pork tenderloin, trimmed of all visible fat, halved lengthwise, and sliced crosswise into ⅛-inch-thick pieces

 - 4 ½ teaspoons canola oil